cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 ## Use cases

-1. File storage of data, such as backups or other sensitive information For use case A, the user uses the credential binding and uploads, deletes or downloads the data via the API.
+1. File storage of data, such as backups or other sensitive information.
+   For use case A, the user uses the credential binding and uploads, deletes or downloads the data via the API.
-2. “Anonymous” access for web files in web hosting
+2. “Anonymous” access for web files in web hosting.
    For use case B, the user uploads the data via the API, generates a pre-signed URL and publishes this to the end-user on the website, who can then access the image, PDF attachment or similar for a specified time-period.
    Due to general AWS account policy, public S3 buckets are already blocked and all created buckets in the AWS accounts